saildot4k/Crystal-Chip-R34-v4/readme.txt

 # Please head to [PS2 Modchip Tutorials](https://ps2modchiptutorials.com) for latest info!

-This is the Crystal Chips software release 34 v3 by R3Z3N April 29th 2025
 A quick look at some updates which is a little old now: https://youtu.be/DDvfIPtA8JQ?si=yaUC7vgGEmerZ9iM